Siege of Sarajevo: NATO's intervention

-On 6 February 1994, a day after the first Markale marketplace massacre, UN Secretary-General Boutros Boutros-Ghali formally requested NATO's confirmation that air strikes would be carried out immediately.
+On 6 February 1994, a day after the first Markale marketplace massacre, UN Secretary-General Boutros-Ghali formally requested NATO's confirmation that air strikes would be carried out immediately.
 On 9 February 1994, agreeing to the request of the UN, the North Atlantic Council of NATO authorized the Commander of Allied Forces Southern Europe (CINCSOUTH), U.S. Admiral Jeremy Boorda, to launch air strikes against artillery and mortar positions in and around Sarajevo that were determined by UNPROFOR to be responsible for attacks against civilian targets.
 Only Greece failed to support the use of airstrikes, but did not veto the proposal.
 The council also issued an ultimatum at the 9 February meeting to the Bosnian Serbs demanding that they remove heavy weapons around Sarajevo by midnight of 20–21 February or face air strikes.
 There was some confusion surrounding compliance with the ultimatum, and Hungarian Prime Minister Péter Boross announced that his country's air space would be closed to NATO aircraft in the event of airstrikes.
 On 12 February 1994, Sarajevo enjoyed its first casualty-free day in 22 months (since April 1992).

 As many as 400 NATO aircraft participated in the air campaign.

 On 5 August, the VRS seized several weapons from the Illidža Weapons Collection site in clear violation of the exclusion zone agreement.
 During the seizure, the Serbs injured a Ukrainian UNPROFOR peacekeeper.
 In response to the attack, the UN once again requested NATO air support.
 Two U.S. A-10 aircraft repeatedly strafed Serb targets, prompting the Serbs to return the seized weapons to the collection site.

 On 22 September, UNPROFOR again requested NATO air support in the Sarajevo area after Serb forces attacked a French armored personnel carrier.
-In response, two British SEPECAT Jaguar aircraft struck and destroyed a Serb tank.
+In response, two British Jaguar aircraft struck and destroyed a Serb tank.

 As the fighting gradually widened in 1995, Bosnian Muslim forces launched a large-scale offensive in the area of Sarajevo.
 In response to the attack, the Bosnian Serbs seized heavy weapons from a UN-guarded depot, and began shelling targets.
 As a retaliation for these actions, the UN commander, Lt.
 General Rupert Smith, requested NATO air strikes.
 NATO honored the request on 25 May and 26 May 1995 by bombing a Serb ammunition dump near Pale.
 The mission was carried out by USAF F-16s and Spanish Air Force EF-18A Hornets armed with laser-guided bombs.
 The Serbs then seized 377 UNPROFOR hostages and used them as human shields for a variety of targets in Bosnia, forcing NATO to end its strikes.